Constitution & Rules

 Club Secretaries and players will assist in the management of the League if the following hints are observed:

 a) All matters connected with the players' registrations and nominations list, contact the Hon.
-Registration Secretary.
+Scorecard Secretary.

 b) All matters connected with postponed fixtures, results and League tables contact the Hon.
-Fixture Secretary.
+Scorecard Secretary.

 c) All matters connected with Town Team matches contact the relevant Town Team Secretary.